payriff-com/payriff-examples/README.md

 # payriff-examples

-This is examples for payriff for api v2
+The examples for payriff for api v2

 # Authorization